Flying a Drone in Helsinki - Learn the Basics

 The maximum allowed altitude for flying in subcategory A1 is 120 metres.

 Helsinki-Vantaa Airport near Helsinki is a high-traffic airport, so it’s crucial to maintain a safe distance.
-Drone flights are strictly prohibited in close proximity to the airport.
+Drone flights are strictly prohibited near the airport.
 Beyond a safe distance, the maximum altitude is limited to 50 meters.
 At greater distances, the maximum altitude increases to 120 meters.

 In practice, the altitude limit for drone operation in subcategory A1 in Helsinki is 50 metres or 120 metres if you are far enough from the airport.